fragtheboy/fragtheboy/README.md

 ---

-My stage name's **Frag** but you can call me **Pratham**, if we ever get to converse.
+My stage name's **Frag** but you can call me **Pratham** if we ever get to converse.
 And, this is my room.
 Yes, I actually play guitar, and very recently I have started composing my own music. 👽

 Btw, I love doodling! 🎈